Guide to Ramadan, the Sultan of Months & Shawwal

 Meaning: O Allah ﷻ, indeed You are Most Forgiving, You love forgiveness, so forgive me.

-Night of 21st Ramadan – Martyrdom of Imam Ali, 4th Caliph of the Prophet ﷺ
+Night of 21st Ramadan Martyrdom of Imam Ali, 4th Caliph of the Prophet ﷺ

-Friday, 13th March/ 24 Ramadan
+Friday, 13th March/ 23 Ramadan

-Last Friday of Ramadan.
+Additional Practices for the Last Friday of Ramadan:

 ② Recite this du’a

-Sunday, 15th March/ 26 Ramadan
+Monday, 16th March/ 26 Ramadan

 Night of 27th Ramadan.

-Laylatul Qadr of the Masses.
+Laylatul Qadr of the Masses, the Night of Power.

 Recite abundantly: “Allahumma innaka a’fuwwun tuhibbul a’fwa fa’fu a’nni”